• Skip to main content

 Made from finely ground white rice grains, rice flour is a gluten-free, wheat- and all purpose flour alternative.

 This flour can be used to replace wheat flour in baking recipes such as pie crusts and cake batters, while still maintaining the same texture and consistency!
-It's a perfect choice for those with an intolerance or sensitivity to wheat products, like people with celiac disease.
+It's a perfect choice for those intolerant or sensitive to wheat products, like people with celiac disease.

 Rice flours are a great choice for dishes that need to be light and airy, as opposed to wheat or rye which can make recipes dense.